The Cheeky Monkey Media Blog

 1 – Learn To Take Criticism Like A Pro

-During my time studying visual communications and design, I was fortunate enough to be introduced to the ‘critique’, but I found out that in real life outside of college, critique can be even harder to take.
+During my time studying visual communications and design, I was fortunate enough to be introduced to the ‘critique’, but I found out that in real life outside of college, the critique can be even harder to take.
 Partly because you feel you have the expertise (and you are receiving comments about your work from non-designers) and partly because negative comments (or what you may perceive as negative) damage that freshly grown, and very delicate ego.

 If I could shout back to that past “me” I would say, “Listen up chump, and learn to weed out the subjective critiques from the objective ones.”
 It’s been my experience that most clients are more concerned with moving their product forward or improving it than discrediting your design skills.
 So learn from it, and if it’s valid, it’s okay to be wrong, it’s how we all improve.
-Be a pro, accept the critique, make the changes if necessary.
+Be a pro, accept the critique, and make changes if necessary.
 That client’s success will more than likely leave them thinking of you as a great designer, rather than one who didn’t nail it the first time.
 That can translate into more work from that client and even referrals.

 2 – Focus On Your Drawing Skills

 I wish I had spent more time back in those days cultivating my drawing skills, rather than much later in my career (though it’s never too late).
 The better you can draw, the better a graphic designer you will be.
-I wrote an article on Drawing Every Day that goes into more detail on this, and a personal challenge that I took up this year (2016).
+I wrote an article on Drawing Every Day that goes into more detail on this and a personal challenge that I took up this year (2016).

 3 – There Is Always Someone Better Than You

 This is an adage, but it is absolutely true in graphic design.
-There will always be that designer, illustrator or artist who is ‘better’.
+There will always be that designer, illustrator, or artist who is ‘better’.
 So you can choose either to be jealous and depressed, or you can turn it into inspiration and fuel to become better.
-Be thankful for those folks, because without them you would probably stagnate and we would all suffer from a world of comic sans, abusive drop shadows and enormous bevels.
+Be thankful for those folks, because without them you would probably stagnate and we would all suffer from a world of comic sans, abusive drop shadows, and enormous bevels.

 4 – Do What You Love